GENERAL SCHOOL PROGRAMS FREQUENTLY ASKED QUESTIONS

 If possible, set up your camera to show us your students.
 It is much more engaging and interactive if we can see them!

 We ask that you keep yourselves muted until you are asked for questions.
+Teachers may be asked to relay/repeat questions to the educator if we are unable to hear them.

 Use the chat function only if asking or answering questions with the educator.